 Pick up a piece of popular writing that’s getting shared a LOT on social media.
 Else, plug a phrase on your favorite subject that you love to talk about in Google.
 And snag one of the top ranking results.

 First, read the article and try to understand why it’s gotten so popular.
-As you like the subject, you’ll likely follow the concepts, principles, and ideas shared in the article.
+As you like the subject, you’ll probably follow the concepts, principles, and ideas shared in the article.
 Most likely, the article will contain old ideas with different examples and a distinct storytelling framework.
 Occasionally, you might run into original ideas.

 Once you get the gist of the article, it’s time to rewrite the piece from scratch.
 Open a Google Doc (or a notebook if that suits you better) and use your words to present the ideas you just read in the article.

 If you’re up for a challenge, then you can add another layer of complexity to the exercise.
 In the interest of brevity, try to reduce the length of the original article by about 20 percent.

 The process will likely involve these three steps: